Learn more about the Student Peer Leader Network, their peer-to-peer careers and employability events and services, and how to become a peer leader.

 Drop-in/Zoom-in to the Careers & Employability Studio

-Drop-in/Zoom-in to the Careers & Employability Studio ,on Wednesday afternoons and Friday mornings to speak to our peer leaders and get advice and help with creating your resume, preparing for interviews, finding jobs and internships, and navigating key employability tools.
-Check Careers Online for session dates and times.
+Drop-in/Zoom-in to the Careers & Employability Studio on Ground Level of Stop 1 Building (757 Swanston St) on Tuesdays and Wednesdays from 12:30pm to 4:30pm to speak to our peer leaders and get advice and help with creating your resume, preparing for interviews, finding jobs and internships, and navigating key employability tools.
+To get one-on-one career support, check Careers Online for session dates and times.

 Melbourne Talks